 Childhood cancer places a heavy financial burden on families.
 In many cases, one parent must reduce work hours or even give up employment completely to care for a critically ill child.
 At the same time, the family’s expenses skyrocket due to medical and pharmacy co-pays; costs for travel, parking and meals at hospitals; and increased daycare costs for siblings.
 To help meet these needs, DC Candlelighters offers financial assistance to families of children in treatment for cancer.

-DC Candlelighters Childhood Cancer Foundation 2019 – Survivor Scholarship – To be announced soon
+DC Candlelighters Childhood Cancer Foundation 2019 – Survivor Scholarship –

 The Rachel Crossett Memorial Scholarship